|Position:||Professor of European Public Policy|

 Greenwood, J (2002) 'EU Interest Groups and their Members: when is membership a 'collective action problem'?, in Wright V, Balme R and Chabanet D (eds) Collective Action and European Integration (Oxford, Oxford University Press), pp 227-254.

-Previously attracted research and consultancy income from the European Commission, the UK Economic and Social Research Council, the British Academy, Carnegie Foundation, companies and trade & professional associations.
-He co-hosted a Conference Series on EU trade associations with 6 large events between 2000-6, with speakers from organised civil society and EU political institutions, under the EU Research Framework Programme 'High Level Scientific Conferences' scheme.
+Research and consultancy income from the European Commission, the UK Economic and Social Research Council, the British Academy, Carnegie Foundation.
+He co-hosted a trade & professional associations Conference Series on EU trade associations with 6 large events between 2000-6, with speakers from organised civil society and EU political institutions, under the EU Research Framework Programme 'High Level Scientific Conferences' scheme.

 Research Role/Interests & Activities

 A member of the Governance & Society research theme group within the Institute for Management Governance and Society (IMAGES) Research Institute.
-He has been the Research co-ordinator for the Politics and International Studies subject area at RGU since 1997.
+Research co-ordinator for the Politics and International Studies subject area at RGU since 1997.
 In the Research Excellence Framework results of 2014, almost 60% of the publications submitted by the Robert Gordon University to the Politics and International Studies unit of assessment were rated as ‘internationally excellent’ (3*) or higher, a performance which surpassed eighteen ‘pre-1992’ universities.

 His research specialism is EU interest representation, on which he has led twelve book projects including 'Inside the EU Business Associations' (Palgrave, 2002), and 'Interest Representation in the EU' (Palgrave Macmillan, 2011) for which two editions were launched at events in Brussels featuring a keynote address by a Vice-President of the European Commission.
 His current projects focus on the European Citizens’ Initiative and on the role of interest representation in the European Parliament.

-Professor Greenwood has served on the Editorial Advisory Boards of the journals Business & Politics (Carfax/bepress), Interest Groups and Advocacy (Palgrave Macmillan), the Journal of Public Affairs (Wiley), and as Editor-in-Chief of 'Current Politics and Economics of Europe' from 1997-2002.
+Member of Editorial Advisory Boards of the journals Business & Politics (Carfax/bepress), Interest Groups and Advocacy (Palgrave Macmillan), the Journal of Public Affairs (Wiley), and Editor-in-Chief of 'Current Politics and Economics of Europe' from 1997-2002.

 Key External/Professional Roles